-Upon completion of a Masters in Interpreting and Translation Studies, it is possible to gain NAATI accreditation.
+Upon completion of the Master of Interpreting and Translation Studies, it is possible to gain NAATI accreditation (see accreditation).

 Translation qualifications could also open the door to any language or communication related area like publishing, editing, journalism, technical and other writing, or public relations.

 The flexible structure allows participation by working language professionals who wish to expand and enrich their knowledge, or specialise in new areas.

 - The objective of our Double Master Degrees is to train future translators and interpreters in two different countries and institutions.
 On completion of a Double Master, students will graduate with two distinct degrees.
 Courses are taught collaboratively by academics and by professional translators and interpreters of both countries, and are based both on theory and Read more